 If you send your request to the wrong office at the Commission, your request will still be processed, but the time for responding to it will begin only once it is received by the FOIA Requester Service Center.

-Be as specific as possible in identifying the documents you are requesting.
-The more specific you are about the records or types of records you seek, the more likely and/or more promptly we will be able to locate those records.
-For example, if you are seeking records related to a case before the Commission, specifying the Commission docket number, employer name, and/or inspection number will enable us to locate the records you seek more quickly.
-We also recommend that you include, along with your address, a telephone number at which you can be reached if we need to contact you about your request.
-The Commission may seek further clarification of your request in order to provide responsive material.
+Be as specific as possible in identifying the records you are requesting.
+The more specific you are about the records or types of records you seek, the more likely it is that those records will be promptly located.
+For example, if you are seeking records related to a case before the Commission, specify the Commission docket number, employer name, and/or inspection number.
+We also recommend that you include, along with your mailing address and/or email address, a telephone number at which you can be reached if we need to contact you about your request.
+If you provide an email address, the FOIA Requester Service Center will send you an email acknowledging receipt of your request.

 IV.
 Time for Response

-(1) Search for and collect records from one of the Commission’s regional offices or off-site storage facilities;
+- Search for and collect records from one of the Commission’s regional offices or off-site storage facilities;

-(3) Consult with another agency having a substantial interest in the determination of the request.
+- Consult with another agency having a substantial interest in the determination of the request.